crmne/paolino.me/_posts/2025-07-09-async-ruby-is-the-future.md

 - Can be interrupted mid-execution (in Ruby, after 100ms)
 - Blocks individually on I/O operations
 - Requires OS resources and kernel data structures
-- Needs its own resources (like database connections)
+- Can need its own database connection while doing database work

 #### Fibers: Cooperative Concurrency